Vinit1236/vinit-portfolio/README.md

 ## Built With

-My personal portfolio which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio which features some of my resume technical skills.<br/>

 This project was built using these technologies.